A Tenth Revolution Group Company

 Takeaways for Microsoft users

-With just 42% of Microsoft cloud professionals expecting to be working for their current employer in a year’s time, the data shows that there are plenty of opportunities for businesses to catch the eye of would-be candidates, and expand their Microsoft team in the process.
+With only 46% of Microsoft Cloud professionals expecting to remain with their current employer over the next year, the data shows that there are opportunities for businesses to attract new talent and expand their Microsoft teams.

 Motivation to move from a partner to an end user